A Shape Dynamics Tutorial: Hamiltonian formulation

-If $\phi$ is first-class (so that $\{ \phi , \mathcal H_\st{can} \} \approx 0$), then $u$ is not specified by any condition and is left as arbitrary.
+Consider the simplest case of a non-vanishing canonical Hamiltonian $\mathcal H_\st{can} $ and one single first-class constraint $\phi$: If $\phi$ is first-class (so that $\{ \phi , \mathcal H_\st{can} \} \approx 0$), then $u$ is not specified by any condition and is left as arbitrary.
 This arbitrariness is absent only if one considers phase-space variables $y$ that are first-class with respect to $\phi$, $\{ y , \phi \} \approx 0$.
 Then $u$ does not appear in the evolution of $y$.
 Variables like $y$ are gauge-invariant, and the absence of any arbitrariness in their evolution signals that they are physical and are the only candidates for observables.
 Non-gauge invariant quantities can be used in the description of the system, but they depend on conventional choices, or gauges.

 Let's show a simple example to make things concrete.
 Consider two free particles on a line, with coordinates $q_1$ and $q_2$.
 The canonical Hamiltonian is

 and say we have the constraint

 which is obviously first-class as it is the one and only constraint in the model, and a single constraint will always Poisson-commute with itself.
 The total Hamiltonian is $\mathcal H_\st{tot} = \mathcal H_\st{can} + u \, \phi $, and it generates the time evolution